chanyaoying/ATLAS-Analysis-Servers/README.md

  Up till December 20th, 2021, this solution will be deployed on the cloud and will be accessible via http://rich.limpei.club.

- ### Important Note
+ ### Important Notes
-Our LSTM price forecast model is not deployed.
+* Our LSTM price forecast model is not deployed.
 Click [here](./services/reference/V1-LSTM_StockMarketPrediction.ipynb) to see our exploration into LSTM.
+* Accompanying this repository is a [15 page report](FA_ProjectReport_G1T8.pdf) on this project.
 ## Getting started

 1. Clone this repository